ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

  "#/profile/color"    "yellow"
 ~~~

-Extensions like "property_location" are more appropriate to use for problems associated with client side errors 4xx only.
+Extensions like "propertyLocation" are more appropriate to use for problems associated with client side errors 4xx only.

 Clients consuming problem details MUST ignore any such extensions that they don't recognize; this allows problem types to evolve and include additional information in the future.